-If you have received a text message and are unsure if it’s from the official TV Licensing, the following advice may help you:
+If you have received a text message and aren’t sure if it’s genuine, the following advice may help you.

 We do not send texts on Sundays.

-You will only be asked to go to tvlicensing.co.uk.
+You will only be asked to go to tvlicensing.co.uk (or spp.tvlicensing.co.uk).
 If you are not sure, go to the TV Licensing website directly by typing tvlicensing.co.uk into your web browser.

 Our texts will never ask you for any personal information such as credit or debit card numbers or your security code.
 We will never ask you to set up a payment plan by text message.

 Payment via SMS is only ever against your registered credit/debit card and will therefore only require the word ‘YES’ to action the payment.

 Are there any spelling mistakes, missing full stops or other grammatical errors?